fix-file-names - change file names to safe names, e.g. space to _ etc.

 # shell (bash)

-The script first tries to fix various common constructs in filenames to their roughly similar but safe equivalents, and finally it replaces any potentially non-safe character to a hexadecimal 0xHH code.
+The script first tries to fix various common constructs in filenames to

 The package fix-filenames by Martin Zagora is an interesting open-source program in TypeScript (JavaScript) to fix filenames by recoding some non-ASCII characters.
 It contains an interesting mapping of non-ASCII characters to ASCII string equivalents.
 Its GitHub location is https://github.com/zaggino/fix-filenames.